 In a workplace, people can spend eight or more hours breathing each other’s exhaled air – and their germs.
 If there are infectious viral droplets lingering in the air, those virus particles can remain in the air for hours and infect a large percentage of your workforce.

 You may remember the story about the outbreak of COVID-19 at a call center in South Korea.
 A joint response team launched an epidemiologic investigation with contact tracing and found how just one infectious person can increase the risk for everyone in a workplace.
 Out of 216 people on the floor, 94 were infected.
 Most of the infected worked in rows of desks grouped on one side of the office.

 Experts have learned that ventilation improvements in schools, hospitals, workplaces, and basically every indoor environment, are essential to helping remove aerosolized viruses from the air and reduce the spread of the coronavirus.

-However, because of a facilities age or structural limitations, not every facility can improve their ventilation to the degree it needs.
+However, because of a facility's age or structural limitations, not every facility can improve its ventilation to the degree it needs.
 Others may find that the cost of these changes are too much for the business to handle.

 Budget-Friendly Air Cleaning Hack

 Introducing portable air cleaners.
 They are a practical strategy to help limit the spread of COVID-19 in hospitals and could potentially reduce and filter aerosolized particles in any setting.
 They are even being used at quarantine hotels and other health settings, where the aerosolized viral particles are extremely high.

 Portable air cleaners have been found to reduce and remove viral particles in the air.
 But make sure you have the right machine for the job.

 You want a portable air cleaner: